 To enjoy panoramic views of the city take a funicular to Hungerburg district.

-Hungerburgbahn funicular starts its ride at the station in the city center (address is Rennweg 3), you can buy tickets right there at the cashier.
-Next stop is at Hungerburgbahn Löwenhaus station, where you can also hop on/off (address is Rennweg 12a), then it goes up the mountain and makes a stop at Hungerburgstation Alpenzoo where you can get off to visit Alpine Zoo of Innsbruck.
+Hungerburgbahn funicular starts its ride at the station in the city center (the address is Rennweg 3), you can buy tickets right there at the cashier.
+Next stop is at Hungerburgbahn Löwenhaus station (the address is Rennweg 12a), where you can also hop on/off.
+Then it goes up the mountain and makes a stop at Hungerburgstation Alpenzoo where you can get off to visit Alpine Zoo of Innsbruck.
 If you don’t want to visit the zoo, then just continue on the funicular all the way up to the last stop – Hungerburgstation Hungerburg.

-At Hungerburg you can enjoy panoramic views of Innsbruck from the Hermann Buhl Platz (big square with the viewpoint to the city), walk around or have a bite at one of the cafes.
+At Hungerburg you can enjoy scenic views of Innsbruck from the Hermann Buhl Platz (big square with the viewpoint to the city), walk around or have a bite at one of the cafes.

-If you want to get even higher to the mountains (for skiing or hiking or nature watching), get the The Nordkette Cable Car.
+If you want to get even higher to the mountains (for skiing or hiking or nature watching), then ride The Nordkette Cable Car.
 The cable car station is just across Hermann Buhl Platz and it will take you to the Nordkette, the southernmost mountain chain of the Karwendel.

 Go to Salzburg

-After you had a nice time in Innsbruck, go to another famous Austrian city – Salzburg.
-Check out my other posts: One day in Salzburg for the ideas on what to see and do in Salzburg, and 5 Best one-day trips from Salzburg – if you want to travel more in this part of Austria.
+After you had a nice time in Innsbruck, go to another famous Austrian city – Salzburg (it’s only a 2 hour trip by train).
+Check out my other posts: One day in Salzburg for the ideas on what to see and do in Salzburg, and 5 Best Day Trips from Salzburg – if you want to travel more in this part of Austria.

 We spent in Innsbruck two days and truly enjoyed the city.
 Hopefully, after reading this post you are convinced that Innsbruck is absolutely worth a visit in summer!